 Seasoned professional.
 Super creative.
 Somewhat quirky

 For years, I was not a fan of ceremonies.
 I was the one who headed off to my happy place, both at church (sorry, Minister buddies) and in public ceremonies.
-Later, when I became a professional who worked in front of/with groups, it morphed into “wow…such a profound moment…and it feels like everyone is off in their happy places!”
+Later, when I became a professional who worked in front of/with groups, it morphed into “wow…such a profound moment…and almost everyone is off in their happy places!”

 Seems to me we are all longing for connection…to each other and to this marvellous life… and for a sense of meaning in this fast-paced world.
 And ceremony is supposed to give us that.
 So that’s what I aim for.